alexander-jiang/kami2-solver/README.md

 Solver for the mobile puzzle game KAMI 2

 ## To-do:
-- TODO: build a graph parser that constructs the graph from an image of the puzzle
+- WIP: build an image parser that constructs the graph of the puzzle state (i.e. the different contiguous regions and the adjacencies between those regions) from a screenshot of the puzzle
 - TODO: switch to using a graph module like networkx or graph-tools (the latter is better-performing but trickier to install on my Windows machine)
 - TODO: read up on centrality measures in graph theory (e.g. betweenness